-Funds advanced to Burkina Faso are in the control of the Country Manager and local General Manager, who are obligated to comply with the instructions of the Company under the terms of their appointment.
+Funds advanced to Burkina Faso are in the control of the local General Manager who is obligated to comply with the instructions of the Company under the terms of their appointment.
 In Burkina Faso, the General Manager of the local subsidiaries functions as the President would in a common law domiciled corporation.
 Furthermore, all activity in the Company's bank accounts in Burkina Faso is monitored by the Company's finance team in Canada.
 As such, even funds that are advanced to the bank accounts in Burkina Faso are kept under close observation by the Company.
+In addition, the Company does not anticipate any issues to repatriate funds from Burkina Faso to Canada.